Shuraa

 Shuraa Management & Consultancy (commonly known as Shuraa) is a private business services group headquartered in Dubai, United Arab Emirates.
 The company specialises in company formation, licensing, visa and PRO services, office services, financial and compliance services, and a range of value‑added offerings.

 History

-Shuraa Management & Consultancy was founded on 23 September 2001 by the Emirati entrepreneur Saeed Khalifa Mohammed Al Fuqaei.
+Shuraa Management & Consultancy was founded in 2001 by the Emirati entrepreneur Saeed Khalifa Mohammed Al Fuqaei.